theCocoonStudio/react-context-helper/README.md

 # react-context-helper

 A wrapper component that helps you easily update your React context from consumers.
-Works exactly like a regular context provider but adds the methods `updateContext` and `removeFromContext` to the context object.
+Works exactly like a regular `Context.Provider` but adds the methods `updateContext` and `removeFromContext` to the context the consumer gets.

 ## Install: